JonmarCorpuz/SecondBrain/Protocol - STP.md

 ## Designated Port

-A designated port is the root switch port that's selected to forward traffic on a specific network segment
+A designated port is the port that's selected to forward traffic on a specific network segment

 * Each switch in a STP network must have only one designated port, which will be responsible for forwarding traffic towards the root bridge
 * The designated port is the port with the lowest cost to reach the root bridge